jaggarwal20/School_District_Analysis/README.md

     `Per Capita = per school budget/per school counts`

   - Scores by school size
+   There were no changes in the school size, as the 9th graders from Thomas High School were only removed from the total count of students in the district.
+The school size is based off of the following calculation
+   `school_data_complete_df["school_name"].value_counts()`

   - Scores by school type

 <a name="Summary"></a>